 It seems like UIRE plans to expand the application of the software.
 Within the area of Facility Management, one is already profiting indirectly through service provider STRABAG PFS, who likewise is relying on LEVERTON to gather information from contracts.

 Tech providers make the support of transactions more efficient.
 But can they replace lawyers?
-Matthaei does not want to make a “Them-or-Us” statement.
+Dr. Matthaei does not want to make a “them or us” statement.